-At Varsity, we have completed various types of research over a span of 20 years, including one-on-one interviews, surveys, focus groups, shop-alongs and even moving into a community for 30 days and 30 nights to get to know residents up close.
-We share the insights we’ve gleaned through white papers, articles and presentations at state and national conferences, and we’re always looking for the next industry-changing trend.
+At Varsity, we have completed various types of research over a span of 20 years, including our Sales & Marketing Roundtables, one-on-one interviews, surveys, focus groups, shop-alongs and even moving into a community for 30 days and 30 nights to get to know residents up close.
+We share the insights we’ve gleaned through white papers, articles and presentations, and state and national conferences, and we’re always looking for the next industry-changing trend.
 Here are a few that have been on our radar recently:

 - Residential living giving way to more in-home services